 Welcome to Mount Rinjani Geopark

 Mount Rinjani and its surrounding area have been recognized as UNESCO heritage sites.
-Benang Kelambu Falls also, falls under this geopark.
-This was something I realized only at the entrance to the park.
+Most people end up visiting this part of Lombok but from the north as a part of their Mount Rinjani Hike.
+Benang Kelambu Falls also, falls under this geopark but is approached from central Lombok.
+This was something explained at the entrance to the park.
 It was here that I realized that besides the Benang Kelambu waterfalls, the park had another significant one called Benang Stokel (Benang Stokal).
 If we had the time, we could have hiked our way to first see the Benang Stokel falls, head down to the jump spot to plunge into the freshwater and then arrive at the Benang Kelambu falls.

 However, as always, we were short of time and thus, had to opt for a two-wheeler ride to the Benang Kelambu waterfalls.
 And what a ride it was!